CA ON WEB will help NRIs by:

-- 1. When you are in India for 182 days to be exact during the financial year
+- When you are in India for 182 days to be exact in the previous financial year

-- 2. You are in India for 60 days in the previous year or have lived for 365 days to be exact in the last 4 years.
+- When you are in India for 60 days to be exact in the previous financial year and have lived for 365 days to be exact in the last 4 years

-- Member of a crew on an Indian ship or
+- You are a member of a crew on an Indian ship or

-- A person of Indian origin who is in visit to India
+- You are a person of Indian origin who is in visit to India

 Why should an NRI file a return?

-NRI is required to file an income tax return when he has any income that is accrued or has been received in India.
+NRI Services is required to file an income tax return by the NRI, when he has any income that is accrued or has been received in India.

-An NRI has to pay tax on any income that accrues or arises in India or is received in India.
-So salary received in India, rental income, interest income from fixed deposits or saving bank accounts and capital gains on assets sold in India are taxable.
+NRI is required to pay tax on any income that accrues or arises in India or is received in India.
+So salary received, rental income, interest income from fixed deposits or saving bank accounts and capital gains on assets sold in India by a NRI are taxable.
 If the income of an NRI is more than the basic exemption limit for the year, he or she is liable to file the return in India.
 Also, to claim tax refunds, or to carry forward losses to future years, NRIs have to file a return.

 “Earned” in India means?

-- Any income received in India or the law deems it to be received in India by you or on your behalf.
+- Any income received in India or as per law it is deemed to be received in India by you or on your behalf.

-- Any income that accrues or arises in India or income that the law believes accrues or arises in India.
+- Any income that accrues or arises in India or as per law it is deemed to be accrues or arises in India.

 “Accrues” in India means?